xitop/edzed/docs/advanced.rst

   Saving of persistent state is disabled after an error in :meth:`SBlock.event` in order to prevent saving of possibly corrupted state.

+  For state restoration :meth:`_restore_state` must be implemented.

+  The simulator retrieves the saved state from the persistent storage, then it checks the expiration time and unless the state has expired, it is passed to :meth:`_restore_state`.

-  .. method:: save_persistent_state()
+.. method:: SBlock.save_persistent_state()

   Save the internal state to persistent storage.

   This method is usually called by the simulator.

-For state restoration :meth:`_restore_state` must be implemented.
-The simulator retrieves the saved state from the persistent storage and passes it as an argument.

 .. method:: SBlock._restore_state(state: Any) -> None
   :abstractmethod: